top of page

 If an address is not identified as an HMO.

 If you know an address is in use as an HMO but it isn't identified as such on Pinpoint, don't take this as indicating the property is being used as an HMO illegally.
-Icons tend to disappear for a while when a new licence is being processed, either for purposes of renewal (licences last for five years) or amendment (if, for example, the property has been sold to a new landlord).
+Icons disappear for a while when a new licence is being processed, either for purposes of renewal (licences last for five years) or amendment (if, for example, the property has been sold to a new landlord).
 Pinpoint is based on a master register that is periodically updated by Bristol City Council.
 If you have serious concerns that an property is in use illegally as an HMO (that is, does not have an HMO licence) contact BCC's

 Private Housing Team to clarify.
 (See Bristol City Council information.)